Skip to content

 Sarah Rohan, LMHC

 Sarah integrates various therapeutic approaches to treat each client's unique needs.
-Some of these approaches include Cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT) and solution focused therapy.
-Sarah has a passion for working with teens, young adults and adults facing difficult transitions in their lives.
+Some of these approaches include: Cognitive behavioral therapy (CBT), Acceptance and Commitment therapy (ACT), Solution Focused therapy and EMDR (Eye Movement Desensitization and Reprocessing).

 Her specializations include: